 With allies dropping on both the Saxon side and the Viking side, Uhtred found himself in Wessex, another enemy kingdom in his mind.
 But there he would join the service of Alfred the Great, in what was the last unconquered Saxon kingdom.
-Not always seeing eye to eye with Alfred, Uhtred’s destiny was still linked with Alfred’s, and the desire to get Bebbanburg could only be achieved with Alfred’s help.
+Not always seeing eye to eye with the king, Uhtred’s destiny was still linked with Alfred’s, and the desire to get Bebbanburg could only be achieved with Alfred’s help.
+Destiny is all.

 More Saxon Stories in the Series by Bernard Cornwell